 Many businesses incur this expense as a function of normal business.
 Consultants, sales and on-site installers/trainers must travel to conduct business.
 Involved in this are a multitude of costs including:

 * Car Rental

 * Other (Internet, Shipping, Logistics)

 Some businesses may only incur this kind of cost infrequently for training or to attend conferences.
 Believe it or not; frequency of travel does affect the chart of accounts layout.
 If infrequent, use a single expense account for transportation and record all entries to this one account.
 I usually encourage a single account for less than 50 entries per year.
-So a company sending out two or three employees per year for one or two trips each is only going to generate 30 to 40 entries.
-So a single account works well.
+A company sending out two or three employees per year for one or two trips each is only going to generate 30 to 40 entries.
+A single account works well.

 On the other hand there are those businesses that send out multiple staff several times a year.
 In this case structure a parent-child account format as below: